BrkRaw/brkraw/README.md

 - The issues with higher priority which planned to be patched near future.
     - Multi-slices Localizer is currently not supported.
     - Multi-echos MSME and RARE were not compatible at current version.
+    - Some image scanned at PV5 may have offset.
     - If the dataset contains MR Spectroscopy, some method does not work correctly (such as the function of printing out dataset summary)
     - In bids_converter, it does not create a modality-specific JSON file